PeterCamilleri/CX16/README.md

 [**virtual machines**](./vm)| A study of virtual machine options. wip | Work In Progress

+## Using this Repository

+In general, there are two approaches that can be taken to using the code in this repository in one of your projects.

+1. Use the repository folder as-is.

+Through the use of include, object, and library paths it should be possible to place the CX16 root folder someplace accessible, and access the needed files.

+* PRO: It will be easy to update to newer versions of CX16 by just updating the contents of that one folder.
+* PRO: The one folder can be shared by more than one user project.
+* CON: Setting up all those paths takes effort.
+* CON: It makes things more complex if different projects should happen to require different CX16 versions.

+2. Copy the files needed.

+The needed CX16 files can be copied into the user's project folder(s) in the places where they are needed.

+* PRO: The user only needs to setup paths for their project(s)
+* PRO: Shorter paths may build a little quicker.
+* CON: There may be a lot of files to copy and the dependencies of those files may be troublesome.
+* CON: When the CX16 is updated, all this copying may need to be done all over again.
+Worse still, the update may be applied in an inconsistent manner leading to applications created with mixed, untested code.

 ## Feedback

 As always, your feedback is really appreciated.
 This repository may be found